 Joint Child Custody

-Joint legal and physical custody is the “favored” arrangements that courts would like for parents to have with their children.
+Joint child custody or joint legal and physical custody, is the “favored” arrangements that courts would like for parents to have with their children.
 A court can address child custody should the parents be unable to do so.
 A judge, who has wide discretion in drafting a parenting plan, will order one that is in a the “best interests of the child.”

 A parent who is awarded sole physical custody has the exclusive right to physically care for their child.
 The other parent, non-custodial parent, is awarded visitation.
 The court must consider the best interests of the child before it awards sole physical custody to one parent.
 Once the court awards sole physical custody to one parent, that parent has the right to control the physical care of the child without the need to consult the other parent.

 A parent with sole legal custody holds exclusive rights to make critical decisions that affect the child’s safety, health and welfare.
 The court must consider the best interests of the child before it awards sole legal custody to one parent.
 Once sole legal custody is ordered to one parent, that parent has the right to make all other decisions over the child’s life, without the other parent’s approval.

 Under California child custody laws , both parents have a right to enjoy frequent and continuing contact with their children.
 This means that both parents are to have contact with their children unless it is not in the best interests of the children.
 The best interests of the children are a concern when children suffer from or are affected by child abuse, child endangerment, domestic violence, or substance abuse.

 Visitation and Parenting Time

 Under California law, the custodial parent cannot interfere with the non-custodial parent’s visitation; also known as parenting time.
 A California Family Court takes into consideration interference and uncooperative parenting by one parent when they make custody decisions.
 Interference often occurs when the custodial parent:

 - Plans activities with the children during the non-custodial parent’s visitation time;